We’re upgrading Plenty Road between McKimmies Road and Bridge Inn Road to help you get home safer and sooner.

 Stage 2 of the Plenty Road Upgrade between Bush Boulevard and Bridge Inn Road is being delivered by our construction partner Decmil, who also completed Stage 1.

 This upgrade is a vital next step for this important road corridor.
-When completed it will make the journey from Mernda to Mill Park safer and quicker for the 35,000 people who rely on it every day.
+When completed it'll make the journey from Mernda to Mill Park safer and quicker for the 35,000 people who rely on it every day.